megoth/es6app/contents/clone-repo.md

     npm install
     jspm install

-The former installs all NPM-dependencies used for backend development, while the latter installs all jspm-dependencies used for front-end development.
+The former installs all NPM-dependencies used for backend development, while the latter installs all jspm-dependencies used for frontend development.

-(I've mostly added all dependencies needed already, which can be seen in ```package.json```, but when we go through the parts on the help queue component, I'll show you how you can add new dependencies.)
+(I've mostly added all dependencies needed already, which can be seen in ```package.json```, but when we go through setting up our advanced server, I'll show you how you can add new dependencies.)

 With all of this setup done, we can now run our application by running the default Grunt task:

     grunt

-This makes the application available at [localhost:8282](http://localhost:8282).
+This fires up a simplified HTTP server, which serves our application at [localhost:8282](http://localhost:8282).
 As it doesn't do anything yet, opening the page will be a sad sight... let's do something about that!